Over 295 loot drops and counting

 Users wanting to add mod items to their loot drops only need a list of the admin spawn codes.
 Give Beacon the link to the web page with the codes, or copy & paste them, and Beacon can do the rest.
 No special formatting required, Beacon will scour the content for spawn codes.

 Mod authors can also add support for their mod directly to Beacon.
 The items show up to all Beacon users automatically, and Beacon will also maintain a spawn codes page just for your mod.
-For example, here is the spawn codes for Structures Plus.
+For example, here is the spawn codes for Super Structures.
 The engrams list can be updated at any time from within Beacon, or Beacon's API can pull the engrams list from your own server (or Steam page) every few hours.